syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 > install: manifests kustomize

-Now you can run the prerequisite target `manifests` manually to view the Golang translated into yaml:
+Now run the prerequisite target `manifests` manually in the `K8s Shell` tab to view the Golang translated into yaml:

 ```
 make manifests